AnyaLang/SBB_ML/README.md

 ### **Model with a different learning rate adjustement**

-Modifications for Warm-Up Phase and Learning Rate Adjustment **Increaseв the Initial Learning Rate:** We start with a higher initial learning rate - 1e-4.
+Modifications for Warm-Up Phase and Learning Rate Adjustment

+**Increased the Initial Learning Rate:** We start with a higher initial learning rate - 1e-4.

 **Added Warm-Up Steps:** Introduce a warm-up phase where the learning rate will linearly increase to this higher initial rate over a number of steps.
 A common strategy is to set the warm-up steps to 10% of the total training steps.